vZome/vzome/docs/sharing.md

 You can add images, links to other web sites (like YouTube)... whatever you like.
 You can add a few more `vzome-viewer` elements for other designs you have shared, to make a complete article about some topic.
 Run with it!

+To make your page immediately engaging, try not to put too much text before the first `vzome-viewer` element.
+You want someone to see the design immediately, without scrolling, even if they are viewing on a phone.
+Two or three average sentences is fine.

 Check out [this example][postsrc] of a customized `.md` page source file.
 In particular, note the use of `{{ "{{" }} page.description }}`.